PhineasPhreak/pycoin/README.md

 ```
 usage: pycoin.py [-h] [-n str] [-e str [str ...]] [-P] [-C] [-p int] [-t int] [-c str] [-E] [-g] [-G] [-T] [-H bitcoin, ethereum] [-V] [-v]

-Use of the CoinGecko API by generating a CSV, HTML AND JSON file, with the non-exhaustive list of Cryptocurrency.
+Use of the CoinGecko API by generating a CSV, HTML, JSON and XLSX file, with the non-exhaustive list of Cryptocurrency.

 options:
   -h, --help            show this help message and exit